Northern Galápagos Cruise

 The Nemo III is a true sailing catamaran owned and operated by a family business who have been sailing the Galápagos waters since 1985.
 This is a perfect way to see the islands in a vessel purpose-made for stable, fast journeys under sail or engine.

-Sleep in comfort Nemo III was renovated in 2016 to a very high standard, and now boasts some of the best accommodation in her class.
-With a maximum of only 16 guest on board at a time, she has the … Read more about Nemo III
+Nemo III was renovated in 2016 to a very high standard, and now boasts some of the best accommodation in her class.
+With a maximum of only 16 guest on board at a time, she has the space to be able to offer eight superior cabins.
+All of them are finished in beautiful natural wood giving them a very traditional feel, and yet they all have individual … Read more about Nemo III

 Transfers to and from ship